 As a Brewmaster, a Monk can tank dungeons and raids.
 While leveling they can round up groups of opponents and smash them down with their strikes.
 Brewmasters use Energy and Chi as their resources.
 If you’re leveling in the dungeons and like tanking, then this is a good way to go.

 Mistweavers use mana and chi to heal the most grievous of wounds and keep their team battle ready at all times.
 They even do decent damage, but the other two specs will crush the opposition faster.

 Windwalkers inflict punishing melee damage and, like Brewmasters, use Energy and Chi as their resources.
 They are effective and fun.
-They can handle groups of mobs well and keep themselves healthy.
+They can handle small groups of mobs well and keep themselves healthy.
 This is the recommended spec for leveling your monk and will do very well in both dungeons and PvP.

 This page covers what you need to level your monk quickly, but it does not cover end-game stuff, such as PvP and Raiding.
 For those Monk guides, see our Brewmaster tanking, Mistweaver healing, and Windwalker DPS pages.
-If you are interested in level 90 PvP we have a Windwalker PvP Gearing guide.

 Quick notes for Leveling Monks